Among the main challenges that children with autism spectrum disorder (ASD) and their families face are meltdowns and outbursts.

 What to Do When Your Autistic Child Is Having an Outburst

-There are two aspects that you should focus on when addressing your son or daughter's potential outburst.
+There are two aspects that you should focus on when addressing your son or daughter's aggressive behavior or potential outburst.

 Firstly, after you spot the main signs, you must manage them by doing the following: